Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System: Evaluation of Attack

 \textbf{Impact of Slicing.} To evaluate the effect of slicing, the number of shards is fixed as 1, and the number of slices $R$ is selected from $[1,3,5,7,9]$.
 For both BadNets-based and Input-Targeted-based \methode, we adjust the number of poison and mitigation samples to make the attack success rate of the initial models and final unlearned models reach a similar level, respectively.
 The settings and the results of BadNets-based and Input-Targeted-based \method are shown in Figure~\ref{fig:badnets_slice} and ~\ref{fig:it_slice}, respectively.
 The x-axis is the number of slices, and the left and right y-axis are the amount of samples and the accuracy (or the attack success rate), respectively.
-The red dashed line indicates the standard accuracy, the blue line represents the quantity of poison data, and the green line shows the amount of mitigation samples.
-In addition, for BadNets-based \methode, the yellow and brown dashed lines respectively represent the attack success rate of the initial model and the final unlearned model (after unlearning all the mitigation samples).
+The red line indicates the standard accuracy, the blue line represents the quantity of poison data, and the green line shows the amount of mitigation samples.
+In addition, for BadNets-based \methode, the lower and upper edges of the yellow histogram respectively represent the attack success rate of the initial model and the final unlearned model (after unlearning all the mitigation samples).
 For Input-Targeted-based \methode, the attack success rate is 0 and 100\% for models before and after unlearning all the mitigation data, respectively.

 From Figure~\ref{fig:badnets_slice} and ~\ref{fig:it_slice}, it can be observed that: 1) compare to the approach without slicing, slicing has almost no impact on the standard accuracy of the model.
 Among all slicing settings, their standard accuracy decreased by only 0.37\% on average.
 2) As the number of slices increases, the threshold of poison samples necessary to launch a successful attack on the majority of datasets remains stable, with only a slight uptick for some cases.
 Specifically, for both BadNets-based and Input-Targeted-based attacks, 3/4 of datasets require the same amount of poison samples, while only one dataset experiences a mild increase.
 For instance, on FMNIST, the threshold for BadNets-based attack has risen by 10, while for Input-Targeted-based attack, the increase is 5 on GTSRB.
 3) The number of mitigation samples slowly increases as the number of slices increases.
 When the number of slices increases by 8 times (from R=1 to R=9), the required number of mitigation samples for BadNets-based and Input-Targeted-based attacks increases by an average of 26.7\% and 112.5\%, respectively.
 Overall, increasing the number of slices does not significantly enhance the difficulty of \methode, however, it also raise the additional storage overhead of the models which is $\Theta(R)$.